4 - 05.1

 Administrative policy and procedures regarding room entry and search in campus residence halls

 - Policy and intent.
 The university is not only concerned with the intellectual development of students but with their security and well-being.
 Occasionally, in order to maintain the general security and enforce regulations, room entry and room search become necessary in campus residence halls.
-The following policy is intended to delineate a procedure for this realistic necessity which will preserve as much as possible the integrity of individuals and their rights to privacy.
+The following policy is intended to outline a procedure for this realistic necessity while preserving as much as possible the integrity of individuals and their rights to privacy.
 These procedures follow accepted methods and are supported by many professional and student organizations.
-It should be clearly understood that the guidelines outlined for internal protection and control; however, nothing herein can limit the ability of bona fide law enforcement or judicial agencies from seeking and obtaining legal search warrants for use on the university campus.
+It should be clearly understood that the guidelines are outlined for internal protection and control; however, nothing herein can limit the ability of bona fide law enforcement or judicial agencies from seeking and obtaining legal search warrants for use on the university campus.
 The university and its members are not immune from normal citizenship requirements.

 - "Room entry" is to be defined as entrance to a student's room to fulfill the duties of authorized personnel.